Image of the C&O for Progress monogram A graphic image of the words C&O Piedmont Subdivision

 The C&O’s Charlottesville turntable in 1986.
 (Photo by Ron Huffman, used with permission)

 C&O GP7 5871 is still in its original paint on April 2, 1966.
 The notes on the slide simply indicate that this image was taken in Charlottesville, so in my first post of this photo I asked whether anyone could identify the location.
 Both John Maugans and John DeLong said that the locomotive is parked on one of the radial tracks in the engine terminal.
 Thanks, guys.
+AS a follow up, the photo of the turntable above confirms that this is one of the radial tracks; you can see the same white building in both photos.
 (Photographer unknown.
 From a slide in the collection of Larry Z. Daily)

 This photo, by Jack Spangler, shows the C&O’s crossing of the Southern in Charlottesville.
 The photo is from 2013 and the former C&O tracks are operated by the Buckingham Branch.
 They cross Norfolk Southern (formerly Southern Railway) rails in the distance.
 (Jack Spangler photo.
 Used with permission.)